charlottedaumal/microtubule-tracking/README.md

 - `gamma`: the weight of the direction change between two spots to track them together.
 - `kappa`: the weight of the speed change between two spots to track them together.

-> Intensity:
-> Note that the intensity difference between two spots also plays a part in linking them together during the
+> 📝 NOTE: the intensity difference between two spots also plays a part in linking them together during the
 > tracking assignment.
 Intensity difference carries a weight of `1-lambda-gamma-kappa`.

 ### 4) Results options